peco/peco/README.md

 ## CustomMatcher

-It possible to put your customizable matcher.
+It's possible to put your customizable matcher.
 It must be key and values. values are array of string means program arguments. `$QUERY` is replaced by the query you typed.
 ```
 "MyFilter": ["/usr/bin/my-matcher", "$QUERY"]
 ```